What happens to a child who is not at risk?

 In this case, the Court needs to be satisfied that there is no other or better way to protect the child or young person.
-The Court makes the decision on the basis of information provided to it by Family and Community Services (FACS), parents, caregivers and sometimes other professionals or people involved.
+The Court makes the decision on the basis of information provided to it by Communities and Justice (DCJ), parents, caregivers and sometimes other professionals or people involved.

-In a small number of matters, the Court can make an order that places the child or young person in FACS’s care for a period of time.
+In a small number of matters, the Court can make an order that places the child or young person in DCJ’s care for a period of time.

-In finding a placement for a child or young person, FACS considers the child or young person's wishes and needs arising from identity, language, cultural and religious ties.
+In finding a placement for a child or young person, DCJ considers the child or young person's wishes and needs arising from identity, language, cultural and religious ties.